Adults

 CLASS DAY TIME

-Vivekachudamani & Meditation Monday 8:00 – 9:00 PM
+Vivekachudamani & Meditation (on zoom) Monday 8:00 – 9:00 PM

-Ashtavakra Gita Wednesday 9:00 – 10:00 PM
+Ashtavakra Gita (on zoom) Wednesday 9:00 – 10:00 PM

-Mundakopinashad Friday 8:30 – 9:30 PM
+Mundakopinashad (on zoom) Friday 8:00 – 9:00 PM

-Ramayana (in Hindi & English) Saturday 11:00 AM – 12:00 PM
+Ramayana (in Hindi only) (on zoom) Saturday 11:00 AM – 12:00 PM

-Tattvabodha Saturday 5:00 – 6:00 PM
+Atmabodha (on zoom) Saturday 5:00 – 6:00 PM

-Devi Satsang in person at Chinmaya Ashram Seccond Friday 6:30 – 7:30 PM
+Devi satsang (In Person at Ashram) Second Friday 6:30 – 7:30 PM

 More Information About Classes guided by Shri Vijay Gupta